Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   Note that subset nodes can also contain transformation commands (e.g., @c "columns-rename") and its own ["constants"](#constants-properties) section, similar to a dataset's node.

-## Constants {#constants-properties}
-Properties for the @c "constants" node:
-- @c "constants": contains an array of key and value pairs, which are referenced by other items in the reports.\n Items reference key/value pairs via text labels using a special syntax.
-For example, @c label objects or graph titles can embed a reference to a runtime value, which will be expanded when the report is rendered.
-  - @c "name": the key used for the item.
-Other items reference this using the syntax `{{name}}`, where @c name is the look-up key.
-  - @c "value": either a string or numeric value to associate with the key.\n If a number, then it will be formatted to the current locale when displayed in the report.\n If a string, then it can be a literal string or a formula.\n The following formulas are available:\n
-    - `min(dataset, column)`:
-      Returns the minimum value of the given column from the dataset.
-      - @c dataset is the name of the dataset (loaded from the ["datasets"](#datasets-properties) section).
-      - @c column is the column name from the dataset.\n
-    - `max(dataset, column)`:
-      Returns the maximum value of the given column from the dataset.
-      - @c dataset is the name of the dataset (loaded from the ["datasets"](#datasets-properties) section).
-      - @c column is the column name from the dataset.\n
-    - `n(dataset, column)`:
-      Returns the valid number of observations in the given column from the dataset.
-      - @c dataset is the name of the dataset (loaded from the ["datasets"](#datasets-properties) section).
-      - @c column is the column name from the dataset.\n
-    - `n(dataset, column, groupColum, groupId)`:
-      Returns the valid number of observations in the given column from the dataset, using group filtering.
-      - @c dataset is the name of the dataset (loaded from the ["datasets"](#datasets-properties) section).
-      - @c column is the column name from the dataset.
-      - @c groupColum is a group column to filter on.
-      - @c groupId is the group ID to filter on.\n Note that @c groupId can either be a string or an embedded formula (which must be wrapped in a set of `{{` and `}}`).\n
-        For example, the group ID can be a formula getting the highest label from the grouping column:\n `n(Awards, Degree, Academic Year, {{max(Awards, Academic Year)}})`\n

-  Note that each dataset node (within the ["datasets"](#datasets-properties) section) can contain their own @c "constants" sections that reference itself.

 ## Pages {#pages-properties}
 A page is a grid-based container, where items (e.g., plots, labels) are layed out row-wise.\n